LiTingshuai/DAR-MVSNet/README.md

 ## Installation
 Our code is tested with Python==3.7.12, PyTorch==1.91+cu111, CUDA==11.2 on Ubuntu-18.04 with NVIDIA A100.

-To use TransMVSNet, clone this repo:
+To use DAR-MVSNet, clone this repo:

 ```
 git clone https://github.com/LiTingshuai/DAR-MVSNet.git